Neoteroi/BlackSheep-Docs/docs/responses.md

 object before it's sent to the client.
 Note that this method does not generate a `Set-Cookie` header.

+## Response streaming

+BlackSheep supports response streaming using `StreamedContent` objects bound to a generator yielding bytes, like described in the following paragraph.
+If the content length is not known in advance, chunked encoding is used by default.
+If the content length is known in advance, it can be set in the instance of `StreamedContent` (in this case, it is responsibility of the user to ensure the generator will return the correct amount of bytes).

 ## Chunked encoding

-The following example shows how chunked encoding can be used in responses, using a `StreamedContent` object bound to a generator yielding bytes.
+The following example shows how response streaming can be used in responses, using a `StreamedContent` object bound to a generator yielding bytes.

 ```python